adaptive reuse

-our involvement in unit 4, the former school hall at westwyck led to an invitation to a selective design competition for stage two of westwyck.
+our involvement in unit 4, the former school hall at westwyck, led to an invitation to a selective design competition for stage two of westwyck

-[ generally former classrooms but also including the main hall ] into apartments, the provision of 5 new townhouses on the existing site and the development of a shared community garden to create an eco village of world renown.
+stage one was deemed complete with the finalisation of unit 4 had encompassed the reworking of 7 rooms [ generally former classrooms but also including the main hall ] into apartments, the provision of 5 new townhouses on the existing site and the development of a shared community garden to create an eco village of world renown

-the design brief for stage two, was to look at the remaining untouched areas within the original school building itself, as well as the undeveloped parcels of land to the east and west flanks of that building.
+the design brief for stage two was to look at the remaining untouched areas within the original school building itself, as well as the undeveloped parcels of land to the east and west flanks of that building

-the overriding client intent was to further develop the core principals set up in stage one, those of environment and community.
+the overriding client intent was to further develop the core principals set up in stage one, those of environment and community

-the competition was open to two other design practices.
+the competition was open to two other design practices

-the site context was heavily pushing the design response to produce a terrace form of buildings running north/east with common walls providing division.
+the site context was heavily pushing the design response to produce a terrace form of buildings running north/east with common walls providing division

 project design team